kalhansb/kalhansb.github.io/index.md

 ## Research Interests

-- **Multi-Robot Systems**: Developing cooperative algorithms for robotic teams
-- **Active Perception**: Dynamic sensor management and information gathering
-- **Outdoor Robotics**: Robotics applications in natural and sustainable environments
-- **ROS 2 & Gazebo**: High-fidelity simulation and real-world deployment
-- **Network-Aware Coordination**: Communication-constrained multi-agent systems
+- **Active Cooperative Perception**: Designing active perception strategies for multi-robot teams — deciding *what*, *when*, and *where* to sense to maximise information gain and task performance, especially in outdoor and dynamic environments.
+- **Network-Aware Coordination**: Developing coordination methods that are aware of and adapt to communication constraints and degradation; includes simulation of obstacle-dependent communication and validation in ROS 2/Gazebo.

 ## Current Position